Sebastian (1995 film)

-Sebastian (alternative title När alla vet) is a 1995 Swedish film based on the novel by Per Knutsen that chronicles the coming out experience of a teenage boy.
+Sebastian (alternative title När alla vet) is a 1995 Swedish film based on a novel by Per Knutsen that chronicles a teenage boy's coming out experience.
 It is directed by Svend Wam.

 Plot

-16-year-old Sebastian (Hampus Björck) has nice parents and a great circle of friends, is doing well in school, has good looks, and leads a happy life—or at least that is what everyone thinks.
-Secretly, he has been brooding for some time over the fact that he is in love with his best friend, the rather hunky Ulf (Nicolai Cleve Broch).
+16-year-old Sebastian (Hampus Björck) has parents and a circle of friends; he does well in school, looks good, and leads a happy life—or at least that is what everyone thinks.
+Secretly, he has been in love with his best friend, a hunky Ulf (Nicolai Cleve Broch).

 One evening, after some playful frolicking around with Ulf, Sebastian plants a kiss on Ulf's lips, not exactly to the latter's delight.
 Being sexually rejected in this way throws Sebastian into an even deeper depression about his sexuality.
-He refuses to discuss these issues with his parents and only after a long talk with a female friend of his, who is also in love with Ulf and guesses correctly what Sebastian's problem could be, he opens up to his family and friends, only to find that it is not all that problematic to them.
+He refuses to discuss these issues with his parents, and only after a long talk with a female friend of his, who is also in love with Ulf and guesses correctly what Sebastian's problem could be, he opens up to his family and friends, only to find that it is not all that problematic to them.

 Even the coming out to Ulf, which he anticipated to be very painful, turns out to be not so bad and actually takes a comical turn when Ulf admits to having had a homosexual experience himself some time ago.
 In the end, basically nothing has changed, except that Sebastian no longer has to waste energy guarding his secret and can instead concentrate on being happy, having fun with his friends, and perhaps finding a real boyfriend someday.